hashicorp/terraform-provider-google/website/docs/r/compute_instance_template.html.markdown

 * `self_link` - The URI of the created resource.

+* `self_link_unique` - A special URI of the created resource that uniquely identifies this instance template with the following format: `projects/{{project}}/global/instanceTemplates/{{name}}?uniqueId={{uniqueId}}`
+Referencing an instance template via this attribute prevents Time of Check to Time of Use attacks when the instance template resides in a shared/untrusted environment.

 * `tags_fingerprint` - The unique fingerprint of the tags.

 [1]: /docs/providers/google/r/compute_instance_group_manager.html